UMThorntonGroup/ipam-hackathon/README.md

 Under Plots, select Add, pseudocolor, n to plot the order parameter.

-Click draw.
+Click on Draw.
 This will show the two phase "microstructure".
 You can use the right arrow to see the evolution of the system, and the left arrow to go backwards in simulation time.

 <img width="1059" height="961" alt="image" src="https://github.com/user-attachments/assets/d089d5ab-2184-4b17-befa-b8feff5f54c7" />